 Olive Garden, locals normally avoid these type of chain restaurants but like I said, I love my carbs on carbs, try the Taste of Italy you won’t regret it.

-230 Fifth Avenue Rooftop is one of the best bars I’ve experienced, I could and might write a whole post on it.
+230 Fifth Avenue Rooftop is one of the best bars I’ve experienced, I could write a whole separate blog post about it.
 The views are insane, they have cosy igloos, great music and it’s arguably one of the best places to view the Empire State.

-Gotham Comedy Club is brilliant and has regular star guests, we managed to see Sal from Impractical Jokers.
+Gotham Comedy Club is brilliant and has regular star guests, I managed to see Sal from Impractical Jokers.

-We discovered a Dunkin’ Donuts right round the corner from the hotel and it was on our way in to Times Square so breakfast was sorted.
+I discovered a Dunkin’ Donuts right round the corner from the hotel and it was on my way in to Times Square so breakfast was sorted.

 Aladdin on Broadway – definitely a highlight of the trip.